 The word at X is used for the return linkage; X+1 and X+2 are executed to link to the FLIP routine which uses the word count and sector address at X+3 and X+4 to load the proper local group from disk, if required.
 The necessity for loading is based upon a comparison of the WC and SA words with those of the local group currently in core.
-The word at X+5 is the entry point of the specific local called, and control is passed to that point by the FLIP routine via a BSI I X+5 after the requisite local is loaded.
-Thus, the called local can return in normal fashion, and will actually return to FLIP which completes the return linkage by a BSI I X.
+The word at X+5 is the address of the entry point of the local that is called.
+The FLIP routine stores the return address, at X, into the entry point of the local and then executes a branch to the instruction following the entry point (BSC L EP+1), thus simulating a BSI into the localed subroutine.

 LIBFs.
 A LIBF to a local consists of a short BSI to an entry in the Variable Transfer Vector (VTV) associated with each core load.
 The VTV logic then executes a BSI L Y where Y is the first word of a LPT block, similar to that just described.
-The only difference between the two tables is that a LPT block for a LIBF function will contain a BSI L FLIP+2 instead of a BSI L FLIP.
-The alternate entry point allows the FLIP routine to make CALL and LIBF requests appear identical for return purposes.
-For a LIBF request, FLIP moves the first word of the VTV entry, set by the short BSI of the LIBF request, to the first word of the LPT block used for entry to FLIP.
 Restrictions on the Use of LOCALs